cdwiegand/go-curling/README.md

 * `--silent` will not emit any output regardless of success or failure.
 * `--show-error` will show error info even if silent/fail modes on.
 * `--include` will include emit returned headers and output to the output path (effectively `-D - -o -`, or `-D file1 -o file1`).
-* `--head` will suppress content output and will emit the headers to the "content" output location.
-This means that `--head -o /tmp/1` is the same as `-D /tmp/1 -o /dev/null`.
-* `--user` allows you to specify a `username:password` style authentication header.
+* `--user` allows you to specify a Basic HTTP `username:password` style authentication header.
 * `--referer` specifies the `Referer` HTTP header.
 * `--header` (repeatable) allows you to specify any valid HTTP header, and will override defaults set by other parameters (such as `-d` or `--form`).
 * `--cookie` (repeatable) allows you to specify an HTTP cookie (as a string, or as a file containing the cookie definition.